AlexB52/retest/README.md

 ## ❤️ **Contributing**

 Got feedback or ideas?
+[Start a new discussion](https://github.com/AlexB52/retest/discussions).

-[Create a new discussion](https://github.com/AlexB52/retest/discussions) Bug reports and pull requests are welcome.
+Bug reports and pull requests are welcome.

 ## 🛠️ **Development**